 Digital innovations in the A3 family include:

-Virtual Cockpit is Audi’s award-winning fully digital instrument cluster which replaces traditional gauges with a 12.3″ high-resolution digital display.
-Drivers can switch between views and configure the graphics to suit their driving preferences.
-On-screen elements such as gauges can be minimised to provide more space for e.g. maps or media.
+Virtual Cockpit is Audi's award-winning fully digital instrument cluster which replaces traditional gauges with a 12.3" high-resolution digital display.
+Audi's digital cockpit means drivers can switch between views and configure the graphics to suit their driving preferences.
+On-screen elements such as gauges can be minimised to provide more space for maps, media and other applications.

 Created with Kanzi